"Mandatory Jail" isn't Mandatory

 Also known as "private jail" or "weekend jail."
 Many local police departments operate a City Jail program.
 Participants check themselves into the police station, and usually spend the night there, to be released sometime the following day.
 Although participants have to pay for this, usually the credits are better than the county jail and individuals can be released to go to work.

 While this is certainly not the case in every instance, Sometimes a DUI or drug-related arrest is merely the unfortunate symptom of an underlying addiction issue and it is best addressed by in-patient counseling as an alternative to jail.
 With proper timing, it is often possible to receive day for day credit against any jail time.

 Long Term Sober Living:

 On more serious cases such as felonies, DUI’s with injury or for multiple offenders, long term sober living is sometimes the best alternative.
-These are houses, both for men and women, with program lengths from 8 to 12 months with 12 month intensive out patient.
-Programs and cost vary, but residents are required to attend group and individual counseling sessions,12-Step meeting daily, participate in house groups and functions, and perform a household chores.
+These are houses, both for men and women, with program lengths from 8 to 12 months with 12 month intensive out-patient schedules.
+Programs and cost vary, but residents are required to attend group and individual counseling sessions, a 12-Step meeting daily, participate in house groups and functions, and perform a household chores.
 Many insurance policies will cover this treatment.